federicomariamassari/udacity-rsend/projects/p4/p4-preliminary-config.md

 ### 3. Rebuild OpenCV from Source with Patented Modules

-To enable SURF (Speeded-Up Robust Features), rebuild OpenCV from source including `xfeature2d` and other patented modules, now available exclusively in `opencv-contrib` [1] [2]:
+To enable SURF (Speeded-Up Robust Features), rebuild OpenCV from source including `xfeature2d` and other non-free modules, now available exclusively in `opencv-contrib` [1] [2]:

 ```bash
 # Create custom directory to store all downloaded packages